Sobhangh/IDP-Z3/docs/zettlr/Issue 28.md

     * → change_making does not halt !
     * all definitions are subtences now
     * more stuff is relevant
-* substitute propagated numeric values in definitions
+* substitute propagated numeric values in definitions → fixes issues 48

-Principles:
+could still be done:
+- [ ] avoid duplication of expressions in def_constraints and co_constraints

 Code without quantification on range in rule.compute():